 Know the Rules for Freezing Cheese

 There are a few specific things to keep in mind if you plan to freeze your cheese.
-Regardless of the cheese that you are freezing, know that most kinds should be consumed 3-6 months after purchasing them.
+Regardless of the cheese you are freezing, most kinds should be consumed 3-6 months after purchase.
 When freezing your cheese, your best bet is to freeze unopened cheese that’s still in its original packaging, even if it comes in a block.
 However, with the tips above, it’s definitely possible to freeze already opened cheese.
-Since cheese tends to lose its flavor over time, using these frozen cheeses to cook with, rather than straight up snacking on them is a better route to go.
-Once you pull them out of the freezer and thaw them, make sure to use the cheese a couple weeks after it is thawed.
+Since cheese tends to lose its flavor over time, using these frozen cheeses to cook with rather than straight-up snacking on them is a better route.
+Once you pull them out of the freezer and thaw them, make sure to use the cheese within a couple weeks.

 Freezing cheese is a great way to reduce the amount of food waste if you end up purchasing too much.
-But remember, these frozen cheeses are best if used in cooking dishes to complement other flavors, as the taste of that cheese alone can start to fade over time.
-Keep in mind that not all frozen cheeses are created equally, so don’t freeze cheese just because you can.
+But remember, these frozen cheeses are best if used in cooking dishes to complement other flavors.
+The taste of that cheese alone can start to fade over time.
+Keep in mind that not all frozen cheeses are created equally, so don’t freeze grated cheese or shredded cheese, or any cheese just because you can.
 So if you open up a cheese that won’t freeze well, either find a friend or finish off that wheel yourself — we know you can!

 Whether you are trying to freeze grated cheese, shredded cheese, slices, or even blocks and wedges, Cello is here to help you do it confidently.
 We have a full breakdown of the cheese freezing process in part two of this freezy, cheesy series.